MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 With perfect ordering, the time complexity reduces from $O(b^{m})$ to $O(b^{\frac{m}{2}})$, allowing to double the search depth.

-These two algorithms are complete and optimal, but aren't suitable for real games where states are too many.
+These two algorithms are complete and optimal (if opponent makes optimal decisions), but aren't suitable for real games where states are too many.
 #### Imperfect Algorithms
 Previous algorithm still has to search all the way to terminal states for at least a portion of the search space.
 This depth is usually not practical.
 In this chapter we apply a heuristic evaluation function to states in the search, effectively turning nonterminal nodes into terminal leaves.
 ##### H-Minimax Algorithm